pkluz/PKRevealController/README.md

 ```

 ###And more…
-Please have a look at the [PKRevealController.h](https://github.com/pkluz/PKRevealController/blob/master/PKRevealController/Controller/PKRevealController.h) file to see a detailed documentation of the entire API the controller provides.
+Please have a look at the [PKRevealController.h](https://github.com/pkluz/PKRevealController/blob/master/PKRevealController/Controller/PKRevealController.h) file for detailed documentation of the entire API the controller provides.
 For more detailed tutorials please take a look at the [wiki](https://github.com/pkluz/PKRevealController/wiki).
 Chances are, your issue is already covered.

 <br />